Skip to main content

 The Minnesota Star Tribune

-Maple Grove girls basketball head coach Mark Cook is on a leave of absence from coaching one of the state’s top girls basketball teams heading into postseason play, the Osseo school district confirmed Wednesday.
+Maple Grove girls basketball head coach Mark Cook is on a leave of absence from coaching one of the state’s top girls basketball teams heading into postseason play, the Osseo school district confirmed Feb.
+25.

-Cook did not coach in the top-seeded Crimson’s quarterfinal win in the Class 4A, Section 5 playoffs at Maple Grove on Tuesday, Feb.
+Cook did not coach in the top-seeded Crimson’s quarterfinal win in the Class 4A, Section 5 playoffs at Maple Grove on Feb.
 24.

-A spokesperson for the Osseo school district, of which Maple Grove is a part, told Strib Varsity on Wednesday morning that Cook is “currently on a leave of absence from both his teaching and coaching roles with Osseo Area Schools” but would not disclose the nature of the leave or its estimated duration, citing data privacy practices.
+A spokesperson for the Osseo school district, of which Maple Grove is a part, told Strib Varsity that Cook is “currently on a leave of absence from both his teaching and coaching roles with Osseo Area Schools” but would not disclose the nature of the leave or its estimated duration, citing data privacy practices.

 The Maple Grove High School activities department and Cook did not immediately respond to requests for comment.